breqdev/breq.dev/src/projects/flask-discord-interactions.md

 # Results

 This was one of the first OAuth2 projects I made, which was cool.
-It works well enough for my simple testing bot.
+It works well enough for my basic testing bot.
 Overall, I'm pretty proud of this one: I saw a gap where a library didn't exist, and I developed something to fill it.